DrItanium/realmz_tools/README.md

 NOTE: This is all for realmz 7.1.2, not the newer 8.0.? release for mac os classic.

 I have tested these tools with GCC 9.2.0 on Gentoo Linux x86_64 with Cmake.

+This project also contains notes on different file formats as well.
+See the notes folder for this information